 Mary E. Abrams, a Coldwell Banker agent from Winter Park, Florida, has noticed that LinkedIn even suggests people who visit a website and don’t leave enough contact information:

 “I have a lead who visited my website.
 I tried to locate him, and had no success.
-He appeared on my LinkedIn ‘suggested contacts’ and I was able to communicate with him (he lives in Brazil) and set an appointment to meet.
-I love the global reach that LinkedIn provides!”
+He appeared on my LinkedIn ‘suggested contacts,’ and I was able to communicate with him and set an appointment to meet.”

-7. You Can Cut Through The Noise Even Faster With Hashtags and Engagement
+7. You Can Cut Through the Noise Even Faster With Hashtags & Engagement

-One of the most important things to understand about large groups is that they almost always follow a mathematical model called the Pareto principle: the idea that in many large networks the vast majority of the action is done by a very small number of people.
-For example, 15% of Twitter is responsible for 95% of all tweets.
+One of the most important things to understand about competing in large groups is that success almost always follows a mathematical model called the Pareto principle: the idea that in many large networks, the vast majority of the action is done by a very small number of people.
+For example, 15% of Twitter users are responsible for 95% of all tweets.

-In most businesses, you’ll find that 20% of your outreach efforts are responsible for 80% of your revenue.
-The more you look, the more you’ll find examples of the pareto principle in the world.
+In most businesses, you’ll find that 20% of your outreach efforts produce 80% of your revenue.
+The more you look, the more you’ll find examples of the Pareto principle in the world.

 Here’s Rose Sklar, founder of The Sklar Team in Weston, Florida, on how using basic hashtags to target her audience works on LinkedIn:

 “I try to tag my network appropriately when posting with appropriate hashtags to reach the desired audience.
-I also keep it personal by celebrating my contacts’ accomplishments by liking or even sharing on my social media.
-I try to mix up my feed with a combination of my philanthropic activities, video of homes and events, market trends, and any awards or nominations our team has earned.”
+I also keep it personal by celebrating my contacts’ accomplishments by liking or even sharing on my social media.”

 Over to You